The judiciary and the court system - The Court of Appeal

 Civil Division

-The Civil Division is headed by the President of the Court of Appeal.
-It hears appeals from civil cases decided by the High Court, County Courts, and certain tribunals.
-Panels typically consist of three Lord Justices of Appeal, although for particularly significant cases, a larger panel may be convened.
-The judges possess extensive experience in civil law, contributing to the development of legal principles through their judgments.
+The Civil Division is led by the Head of the Rolls.
+It hears appeals from civil cases decided by the High Court, County Court, and certain tribunals.
+Panels usually consist of three Lord or Lady Justices of Appeal, though the number may vary in less complex cases.

 Criminal Division